AdamBien/aws-cicd-website-cdk/README.md

 ## Notes

-- Certificates for CloudFront must be created in us-east-1 region
+- **CloudFront Certificates**: ACM certificates used with CloudFront distributions must be created in the us-east-1 region.
+The `DomainCertificateStack` automatically deploys to us-east-1 for this reason
 - Stack deployment waits for DNS validation when using external providers
 - Configuration files in user directory take precedence over project directory
+- The certificate stack is deployed separately in us-east-1 while other resources can be in your preferred region